rchain/architecture-docs/contracts/contract-design.rst

 The behavioral type systems Rholang will support make it possible to evaluate collections of contracts against how their code is shaped and how it behaves.
 As such, Rholang contracts elevate semantics to a type-level vantage point, where we are able to scope how entire protocols can safely interface.

-In their seminal paper, Logic as a Distributive Law, Mike Stay & Gregory Meredith, develop an algorithm to iteratively generate a spatial-behavioral logic from any monadic data structure.
+In their seminal paper, `Logic as a Distributive Law`_, Mike Stay & Gregory Meredith, develop an algorithm to iteratively generate a spatial-behavioral logic from any monadic data structure.

+.. _Logic as a Distributive Law: https://arxiv.org/pdf/1610.02247v3.pdf

 Significance
 =================================================